bena-tshishiku/bena-tshishiku.github.io/_teaching/2025-spring.md

 ## Announcements

-* None currently
+* Please read the page below for the important information about the course.

 ## Course information
 This is part two of a graduate course on algebraic topology.
-The main topics will be cohomology, Poincare duality, and basic homotopy theory.
+The main topics will be cohomology, Poincare duality, and homotopy theory.

 ### Course objectives